 The majority of today’s successful managed service providers (MSPs) in the SMB space not only offer their customers IT support and consultancy, but also a raft of solutions meant to support their businesses on a day-to-day basis.

-These solutions can be purchased from a number of different IT providers in just about every field of the industry.
+These solutions can be purchased from a number of different IT providers.
+A typical MSP’s “solution stack” might include:

-Firstly – the reality is that every MSP isn’t offering these services.
+Firstly, the reality is that every MSP isn’t offering these services.

 By building your own branded portfolio of services you’re reinforcing the idea that you’re MSP is a one-stop-shop for advice and solutions.

 As the former owner of an award winning IT Managed Service Provider, Richard Tubb works with MSPs to help them increase sales, take on employees and build up relationships with key industry contacts.

 © 2018 SolarWinds MSP Canada ULC and SolarWinds MSP UK Ltd. All rights reserved.